awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 def assertErrorThreshold : Unit
 ```

-Action that forces computation and verifies that the number of error records fall below `stageThreshold` and `totalThreshold`\.
+An action that forces computation and verifies that the number of error records falls below `stageThreshold` and `totalThreshold`\.
 Throws an exception if either condition fails\.

 ## def count<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-count"></a>